 - 1997 Dve zvezdy (Two Stars; with Vladimir Kuzmin) - compilation / split

 - 1998 Syurpriz ot Ally Pugachevy (Surprise from Alla Pugacheva) - tribute

 - Ceiling Banger: The main character in one of her songs can't sleep because of a party going on in the apartment above.

 - Cover Version: Pugacheva had covered two Vladimir Vysotsky's songs.

 - Did Not Get the Girl: The artist in "Million Scarlet Roses."

 - Which is based on a Real Life incident in the life of a famous Georgian painter Niko Pirosmani.

-- May-December Romance: twice.
-With latest partner even younger than the previous.
+- May-December Romance: Twice.
+With the latest partner even younger than the previous.

 - Signature Song:

-- The Apprentice: song about novice sorcerer in training, who is so lame it drives his teachers mad
+- The Apprentice: One of her songs is about a novice sorcerer in training, whose ineptitude drives his teachers mad.

 - What Could Have Been: Was the preferred choice of the production team for the role of Svetlana in the original version of Chess, but the Soviet authorities wouldn't allow it.